akrantz01/vssh/README.md

 Usage: `vssh setup [FLAGS] [OPTIONS]`

 Options:
-  - `--no-tls`: Disable TLS when connecting to the server
+  - `--no-tls`: Disable verification TLS when connecting to the server
   - `--non-interactive`: Run setup non-interactively
   - `--path <PATH>`: Path of the SSH CA on the Vault server
   - `--server <SERVER>`: HashiCorp Vault server to connect to
   - `--token <TOKEN>`: Token to use when authenticating
+  - `--custom-ca <PATH>`: Path to the public part of the custom CA

 ### Sign
 Sign an SSH public key